Using the latest available data; All statistics correct as of 15/05/2020.

 $32,333 – the final actual average wedding cost

 It’s easy to see how costs soon spiral, too.
-After all, here’s the average cost for all these wedding items across Australia in descending order:
+The below chart outlines the average cost for all these wedding items across Australia.

 And even after the wedding, all the spending isn’t done.
 This is because the average honeymoon costs $7,307, with the most popular destinations including Europe, the USA, the Caribbean, Fiji and Thailand.